-knowledge rich contexts were not so common.
-The survey showed that usually there was some sort of human intervention in this workflow, but that data such as lemma lists, frequency information, example sentences, translation equivalents and lexical-semantic relations were sometimes integrated in a lexicographic product without human intervention.
+in a lexicographic product without any human intervention.
 In our analysis, the results of the ENeL surveys will be compared to the results of the 2018 ELEXIS surveys.

 2 Methodology

 The original idea was to carry out one European-wide survey focussing on lexicographic workflows, metadata and data formats used in lexicographic projects within Europe.
 However, whilst preparing the survey, it became clear that one survey could not cover all the aspects we were interested in.
 One of the problems was that a certain type of information could only be provided by a specific type of personnel, usually the ones with a clearer overview of project(s) and future plans, for example editors-in-chief or project leaders.
 Another issue was the potential length of the survey; with all the questions included, the survey would be very long, which would likely put off potential respondents, or we would get many partially completed surveys.
 Therefore, it was decided to conduct two separate surveys, one targeted at institutions and one targeted at individual lexicographers.
 To get as many responses as possible from individual lexicographers (and not just the opinion of their institutions), the survey targeted at individual lexicographers was limited in length.
 Having two surveys also enabled us to use different dissemination approaches, and to avoid duplication or overlap of information.